Chart Color Schemes

 Yanchep features high concentrations of family households, with a fairly typical median household size

-Family households constitute 78.3% of all households, including 37.3% couples with children, 25.5% couples without children, and 14.6% single parent families.
-Non-family households comprise the remaining 21.7%, with lone person households at 19.8% and group households making up 1.7%.
-The median household size is 2.8 people, which matches the Greater Perth average.
+Family households constitute 78.3% of all households, consisting of 37.3% couples with children, 25.5% couples without children, and 14.6% single parent families.
+Non-family households comprise the remaining 21.7%, with lone person households at 19.8% and group households making up 1.7% of the total.
+The median household size is 2.8 people, which aligns with the Greater Perth average.

 Frequently Asked Questions - Households